VadimKirilchuk/BigIntegerFastMultiply/README.md

 This project is a copy of standart BigInteger class with serious improvements in multiplication algorithm.

-The goal of the project is to provide more efficient big numbers multiplication algorithm instead of so called "school algorithm" in original implementation.
+The goal of the project is to provide more efficient big numbers multiplication algorithm instead of so called "school algorithm" in the original implementation.

 Here you can find: